asherShores5/Artsy-Site/README.md

-# Artsy Coding: Learn the art of programming
+# The Artsy Project: Learn the art of programming
 Website created by Andrew Esch, Asher Shores, Albert Gonzales, and Karan Sharma

 ## Operating System